domvwt/msc-thesis/thesis/thesis.md

 ![Process for simulating structural anomalies.
 The initial graph is shown in (1).
 A node is selected for anomalisation (orange circle) in (2).
 The outgoing edge (red arrow) is swapped for that of another anomalised node (green arrow), resulting in the exchange of pink nodes for green (3).](figures/anomaly-simulation-process.png){#fig:anomaly-sim-process short-caption="Anomaly Simulation Process"}

 The anomaly simulation process introduces unusual ownership relationships into the graph.
-The true freuqency of these occurrences is unknown, but is is expected to be far lower than 7.3% of nodes.
+The true frequency of these occurrences is unknown, but is is expected to be far lower than 7.3% of nodes.
 This anomaly rate is chosen to ensure that model training is not impossible due to extreme class imbalance, and the same effect can be achieved by oversampling the minority class [@chawlaSMOTESyntheticMinority2002] or undersampling the majority class [@fernandezLearningImbalancedData2018, p.82].

 When labelling the unaltered nodes as normal, it is assumed that the data originally provided by Open Ownership is accurate and that if any anomalies are present they will have a negligible impact on experimental results.
 Nevertheless, anomalies in the initial dataset will be seen by all candidate models, and so should not bias the results.